DennisSchulmeister/lernspiel.online/DEPLOYMENT.md

    * Serving of uploaded media files
    * Reverse proxy to the application

-  The last part is kind-of optional, if you have multiple domains like https://example.com, https://static.example.com and https://media.example.com pointing to different machines.
+  The last point is kind-of optional if you have multiple domains like https://example.com, https://static.example.com and https://media.example.com pointing to different machines.
   A more basic setup hosts everything on one machine and uses the front webserver to host static and media files and forward all other requests to the Django application.